tanho63/tanho.ca/content/posts/recs/index.md

   blog post with audio recording (4 min read/listen)
 	- This is the advice I share when folks ask me about getting their dream job and making a career from sports analytics or other hobbies.
-Advice I used early on, and then somewhat discarded by joining Zelus, but it served me really well and arguably _got_ me the job at Zelus.
+Advice I used early on, and then somewhat discarded by joining Zelus, but it served me super well and arguably _got_ me the job at Zelus.
 Part of a larger book, [Hell Yeah or No](https://sive.rs/n), which is also very worth reading (~$15).
 - [Austin Kleon: Show Your Work](https://austinkleon.com/show-your-work/), short book (~$15)